py5coding/py5book/developer/how_does_py5_work.md

 ## How py5 Actually Works

 The key insight behind py5 was to abandon the above approach and instead leverage JPype's ability to call Python from Java.
-Calling Java from Python is obviously important, but py5 wouldn't exist if JPype couldn't also make calls in the other direction, making calls *from* Java *to* Python.
+Calling Java from Python is obviously important for py5, but py5 wouldn't exist if JPype couldn't also make calls in the other direction, making calls *from* Java *to* Python.

 The basic idea of py5 is to provide a Processing Sketch in Java that makes calls to Python to execute the user's functions, which will in turn make calls back to Java to access Processing Library functionality.
 This approach lets the Processing Library manage the Sketch's animation thread and the various OpenGL complexities.
 As far as the Processing Library is concerned, every py5 user is running the exact same Java code, `py5.core.Sketch`, found in [Sketch.java](https://github.com/py5coding/py5generator/blob/main/py5_jar/src/main/java/py5/core/Sketch.java).
 This `py5.core.Sketch` class is an instance of the Processing Library's `processing.core.PApplet`.
 The `py5.core.Sketch` code makes calls to Python to execute the user's code.